lathonez/lathonez.github.io/_posts/2016-02-21-ionic-2-unit-testing.markdown

 * [app.stub.ts][app.stub.ts]: A stub for Ionic's @App decorator.
 * [karma.config.js][karma.config.js]: Karma's config
 * [test-main.js][test-main.js]: Main entry point for [unit test excution using RequireJS][karma-tm-docs].
-* [config.ts][config.ts]: ionic config - you should have one of these in your project already.
-We’re just adding the test paths to it.

 **Install deps:**